mongodb/specifications/source/unified-test-format/unified-test-format.rst

 Mixing event types in observeEvents and expectedEvents
 ------------------------------------------------------

-The test format advises against mixing multiple types of events (e.g. command monitoring *and* SDAM) in `observeEvents`_ and `test.expectedEvents`_.
+The test format advises against mixing events from different specs (e.g. command monitoring *and* SDAM) in `observeEvents`_ and `test.expectedEvents`_.
 While registering event listeners is trivial, determining how to collate events of multiple types can be a challenge, particularly when some events may not be